alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/5 Service locators.md

 A unit test is a test that doesn’t use any IO (it doesn’t use the file system, a database, an external service, etc.) and usually but not necessarily covers a smaller unit of code, like a single class.

-With explicit dependencies throw constructor it is easy to test.
+With explicit dependencies in constructor it is easy to test.
 If you miss something it is clear what you miss.

 ### 5.8 Effective testing